 Again, DJI use the Phantom 4 vision sensors for more than just collision avoidance.
 The sensors are used to follow and track objects and people in their autonomous flight modes.

 The Phantom 4 is a big choice for many professionals and can be used for a wide variety of uses such as inspections, 3D imaging and professional film making and photography.
 It is also very competitively priced.
-There are also many Phantom 4 Pro bundle offers available.

 Here is a terrific video of the Phantom 4 collision avoidance system being tested in its autonomous flight modes.
 The Phantom 4 has without doubt the best collision avoidance technology when compared to other drones.